 It is important to stay current with the tide and discuss market trends and how they may affect your customers.

-A prime example can be a financial advisor in Florida putting time and effort in sending out a best practices email to all his local customers before a band strike.
-In such a case content can be created looking at current market chatter and in a way that benefits customers.
+A prime example can be a financial advisor in Florida putting time and effort into sending out a best practices email to all his local customers before…

 Play on Objectives

-Deep within a company’s mission statement or their tagline, you will find its business objectives.
+Deep within a company’s mission statement or tagline, you will find its business objectives.